tumashu/org2web/README.md

 The follow code is [my website](http://tumashu.github.com)'s [config](https://github.com/tumashu/tumashu.github.com/blob/source/eh-website.el), you can adjust and paste it to your `.emacs` file:

-    the following is only needed if you install org-page manually (add-to-list 'load-path "path/to/org-webpage")
+    (add-to-list 'load-path "path/to/org-webpage") ; Only needed if you install org-webpage manually

     (require 'org-webpage)